Bankruptcy Information Sheet 3

 3.10 The debtor should support their grounds of opposition by written evidence that proves each of the grounds set out in the Form B5 opposing the petition.
 The burden falls on the debtor to prove the grounds stated.
 Mere assertion or a bare claim, no matter how genuinely the debtor believes them, is not enough.

 3.11 All evidence should be submitted by way of affidavit.

-3.14 There is no prescribed form for affidavits to be filed in the Federal Circuit Court of Australia.
+3.14 There is no prescribed form for affidavits to be filed in the Federal Circuit and Family Court of Australia.

 3.15 The affidavit must be divided into numbered paragraphs and must be signed on each page.
 Any document relevant to the matter may be annexed to the affidavit.
 Each document that is annexed must have an annexure certificate signed by the person before whom the affidavit is made identifying it as the particular annexure.